 Heads up before you tap away…

-Food delivery services claim to average about 30-35min delivery time, but as with any service industry, it’s all about luck of the draw – make sure you check the estimated time before you confirm your order.
-But, just as you might get a bad Uber driver, you could get a bad UberEATS driver, meaning you’re still waiting for the food an hour later, surrounded by starving and upset children.
-As delivery services can get quite swamped during peak hours, it might take hours (even days or weeks!) for them to correct a delivery error… and even then your food might not have arrived.
+Food delivery services claim to average about 30-35min delivery time, but as with any service industry it’s all about luck of the draw.
+Make sure you check the estimated time before you confirm your order as delivery services can get quite swamped during peak hours.
+It might take hours (even days or weeks!) for services to correct a delivery error… and even then your food might not have arrived.
 Most of the time these services are great, but as with all purchases: buyer beware.